pranit1812/Dasboard-Chathyperwater/README.md

 - Search through feedback content with text search
 - Visualize sentiment distribution with a pie chart
 - Responsive design that works on desktop and mobile
+- DynamoDB integration for persistent data storage

 ## Technologies Used

 - React with Vite for frontend
 - Tailwind CSS for styling
 - Chart.js for data visualization
-- Client-side data management with localStorage
+- AWS DynamoDB for data storage
+- Vercel serverless functions for API

 ## Getting Started